 - 2.1 In undertaking its level 3 work, CESR has been particularly mindful of the need to focus its energy on ensuring the proper operation of the regime for accepted market practices (AMPs) in relation to market manipulation.
-This is dealt with in this section of the paper. - 2.2 It should be noted that the concept of accepted market practices also applies to the information which users of commodity derivatives markets would expect to be made public concerning commodity derivatives.
+This is dealt with in this section of the paper. - 2.2 It should be noted that the AMP regime also applies to inside information on commodity derivative markets.
 This aspect of the Directive is not dealt with in this paper.
-However, CESR confirms that it is mindful of the need to ensure the smooth operation of AMPs in this field and will keep this under review.
+CESR is mindful of the need to ensure the smooth operation of AMPs in this field in due course.